Perfectionism as a Mask for Not Feeling Good Enough

 When you’re always chasing the next goal, it’s hard to feel the joy of what you’ve already done.
 Perfectionism says, “Not yet,” even when you’ve already come so far.

-So how do we begin to loosen perfectionism’s grip?
+So, how can we begin to loosen perfectionism’s grip?

-Healing from perfectionism doesn’t mean becoming careless.
+Recognize that healing from perfectionism doesn’t mean becoming careless.
 It means becoming kinder to yourself.
 It means allowing room for mistakes, for learning and rest.
-It means redefining success, not as flawlessness, but as alignment with your values, your needs, your whole self.
+It means redefining success, not as flawlessness, but as alignment with your values, your needs and your whole self.

 If perfectionism has been running the show in your life and you’re tired of constantly proving, striving, and pushing through, know that you’re not alone.
 There’s a different way of being.
 One that makes room for softness, imperfection, and self-acceptance.